pouchdb/pouchdb/docs/plugins.md

 # PouchDB Plugins

 Writing a plugin is easy!
-The api is:
+The API is:

 {% highlight js %}
 PouchDB.plugin({